duckdb/duckdb_spatial/README.md

 ### Multi-tiered Geometry Type System
 This extension implements 5 different geometry types.
 Like almost all geospatial databases we include a `GEOMETRY` type that (at least strives) to follow the Simple Features geometry model.
 This includes support for the standard subtypes, such as `POINT`, `LINESTRING`, `POLYGON`, `MULTIPOINT`, `MULTILINESTRING`, `MULTIPOLYGON`, `GEOMETRYCOLLECTION` that we all know and love, internally represented in a row-wise fashion on top of DuckDB `BLOB`s.
 The internal binary format is very similar to the one used by PostGIS - basically `double` aligned WKB, and we may eventually look into enforcing the format to be properly compatible with PostGIS (which may be useful for the PostGIS scanner extension).
 Most functions that are implemented for this type uses the [GEOS library](https://github.com/libgeos/geos), which is a battle-tested C++ port of the famous `JTS` library, to perform the actual operations on the geometries.

-While having a flexible and dynamic `GEOMETRY` type like is great to have, experience shows us that once you've imported a bunch of geospatial data in your database and finished the initial cleaning process, it is comparatively rare to work with columns containing mixed-geometries.
+While having a flexible and dynamic `GEOMETRY` type is great to have, experience shows us that once you've imported a bunch of geospatial data in your database and finished the initial cleaning process, it is comparatively rare to work with columns containing mixed-geometries.
 In fact, in most OLAP use cases you will probably only have a single geometry type in a table, and in those cases you're paying the performance cost to de/serialize and branch on the internal geometry format unneccessarily, i.e. you're paying for flexibility you're not using.
 For those cases we implement a set of non-standard DuckDB "native" geometry types, `POINT_2D`, `LINESTRING_2D`, `POLYGON_2D`, and `BOX_2D`.
 These types are built on DuckDBs `STRUCT` and `LIST` types, and are stored in a columnar fashion with the coordinate dimensions stored in separate "vectors".
 This makes it possible to leverage DuckDB's per-column statistics, compress much more efficiently and perform spatial operations on these geometries without having to de/serialize them first.
 Storing the coordinate dimensions into separate vectors also allows casting and converting between geometries with multiple dimensions basically for free.
 And if you truly need to mix a couple of different geometry types, you can always use a DuckDB [UNION type](https://duckdb.org/docs/sql/data_types/union).

 For now only a small amount of spatial functions are overloaded for these native types and we plan to add a lot more in the future, but since they can be implicitly cast to `GEOMETRY` you can always use any of the functions that are implemented for `GEOMETRY` on them as well in the meantime (although with a de/serialization penalty).